the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Crystal Refineries have their base yields doubled to +4 Science, +2 Water, but have their adjacency bonuses reduced to +2 Science, +1 Water with 3 or less adjacent Refineries, +4 Science, +2 Water with 4 or more.
 They gain +2 Production if built atop Coal or Oil resources.
 - Compound Mix GP replaced with Compound Mix GF, generating Great Farmers instead of Great Sages (but with the same resource requirement as GP).
 - The Heat Plant building is no longer one of their unique components and can be built by everyone.
-- Pre-Med Labs have been buffed to carry over the same amount of Food on population increase as the Hospitals they replace and add +1 Food to VX Refineries.
+- Pre-Med Labs have been buffed to carry over the same amount of Food on population increase as the Hospitals they replace and add +1 Food to VX Refineries, increasing to +2 in the late game.
 - Experiment on Survivors now awards a Field Scientist instead of a Great Scientist, gives +2 pop in the capital instead of +1 in all cities, and can only be built in the capital.
-- Private Labels add +2 Water to the C2N14 Refinery and do not boost other Refineries.
+- Private Labels no longer add Science to Refineries, but have a base yield of +2 Water.
-- Record Grids have been buffed to give +1 Science to SbF5 Refineries, +1 Local Happiness while the faction has Power, and remove both the increase to Production cost and reduced Science per pop compared to the Library it replaces.
+- Record Grids now add +1 Science to Refineries, +1 Local Happiness while the faction has Power, and lose both the increase to Production cost and reduced Science per pop compared to the Libraries they replace.
 - Stormfront Center and Overcouncil now cost 150 Production each.
 The latter now provides 2 of each of their unique resources.
 - New UBs:
   - Nutri-Paste Dispenser (replaces Food Store, reduces Happiness by 1 but adds +1 Food as a base yield and another +1 with the VX chemical)